-This Pork Stir Fry is easy to make and tastes amazing.
+This Five Spice Pork Stir Fry is so easy to make and tastes amazing.
 Made from delicious New Zealand pork steaks, broccoli and a homemade stir fry sauce, this is a meal the whole family will enjoy.
 Served with hot rice and a sprinkling of sesame seeds this dish proves you don't have to cook complicated recipes to get great flavours.

-There's something really satisfying about making your own sauces.
-Especially when you have most of the ingredients in the cupboard already!
-If you don't have sesame oil you could substitute this for a neutral oil, however, it really does add a lovely flavour to the meat.
+- Sesame oil: If you don't have sesame oil you could substitute this for a neutral oil, however, it really does add a lovely flavour to the meat.

-Keep stirring the dish over a medium heat until the sauce has thickened and the pork is cooked all the way through.
 Serve immediately on top of steamed rice with a sprinkle of sesame seeds.

 If you love this type of Asian style cooking, make sure sure you check out my recipes for Sticky Asian Beef, Sticky Chinese Pork Belly and Sticky Prawn Rice Bowls.

-Which cuts of meat should I use for this meal?
 This meal works best with pork steaks, or pre-diced pork meat.
 Avoid chops or cuts of meat with bones in them.
 This recipe would also be great with diced chicken, beef or tofu.

 5 spice Pork Stir Fry